folio-org/docs/content/en/docs/Settings/Settings_tenant/settings_tenant.md

 Use the settings under Location setup to configure the four parts of the item location tree.
 Locations must be configured in order to create holdings and items in Inventory, to circulate items using the Check in and Check out apps, and to request items using the Requests app.

-The location setup has four elements that are hierarchical in relationship, from the top down the hierarchy is: Institutions > Campuses > Libraries > Locations.
+The location setup has four hierarchical elements - each level of the hierarchy must have at least one value in order to create a value at the next, more specific level.

+* **Institution.** An institution is the highest level of the FOLIO location hierarchy.
+An institution typically represents entities such as the college or university, though that is not a FOLIO requirement.
+You can create one or more institutions.
+* **Campus.** A campus is the second highest level of the FOLIO location hierarchy, A campus typically represents distinct parts of an institution, like a physical or branch campus, or online programs, though that is not a FOLIO requirement.
+* **Library.** A library is the third level of the FOLIO Location hierarchy.
+A library typically represents physical buildings on a campus, or domains of service on a virtual campus, though that is not a FOLIO requirement.
+* **Location.** A location is the fourth and most detailed level of the FOLIO Location hierarchy.
+A location typically represents specific shelving areas, like the stacks, reserves, or specific language collections, though that is not a FOLIO requirement.

 ### Settings > Tenant > Institutions

-Use this setting to configure your institutions.
-An institution is the highest level of the FOLIO location hierarchy, and typically represents legal entities such as the college or university.

-FOLIO libraries need at least one institution created to be able to populate elements down the hierarchy.

 #### Creating an institution